tfitch/tfitch.github.io/_posts/2016-02-05-how-when-to-use-community-cookbooks.md

 ## TL;DR
 * You learn to trust [community cookbooks](https://supermarket.chef.io/) by testing the cookbooks meets your needs
-* You'll want to use a community cookbook to save you from reinventing the wheel.
+* Using a community cookbook can save you from reinventing the wheel. *Edited after input from [Noah Kantrowitz](https://twitter.com/kantrn/status/695752423781040128)*

 Before diving in to just using the cookbook and rolling it out to your production environment(s) we want to make sure you have a solid plan to do this.